Our Work …

 Then there are some orphans who are able to live with their relatives and receive some food and shelter but they are not able to attend school because the cost.
 In these cases, we take on the sponsorship of these children in their own home settings, paying for the school fees, supplies and sometimes simple things like a mattress and blanket plus, depending on the individual home situations, provide them with a meal right at Bethel Home.

 Our focus is on the well being of the children and their education.
 Yet, without the infrastructure, we cannot carry out the task.
-In 2014 the main home “Bethel Home” was built.
-This now provides a home for 20 children to call their home.
-It also has a dining/study area that allows for the seating of 40 people.
+In 2014 the first home was built.
 A kitchen/cooking area, storage for food and an office area are also contained in this building.
+This house has become the girls dorm and has over 30 girls living in the house, looked after by our matron Rose.

 Where we work